juanigsrz/min_deque/README.md

 # min_deque
-C++ Implementation of a enhanced deque data structure
+C++ Implementation of an enhanced deque data structure